DouglasCountyCO/Accessibility-PowerBI-Reports-Public/README.md

 # Accessibility: PowerBI Reports
-This repository represents accessibility results from testing power bi reports.
+This repository represents research on power bi accessibility capabilities.

-The initial report addressed in this fashion with the Accessibility Insights tool is the Foreclosure Search "AppOwnsData" embedded , but the expectation is that other reports will be assessed and the results will be documented as needed in separate folders.
+The initial report addressed in this fashion with the Accessibility Insights tool was the Foreclosure Search "AppOwnsData" embedded , but the expectation is that other reports will need be assessed in the future.

+The following is a list of tools that were evaluated and tested during this effort:
 The Accessibility Insights tool is a Web Browser extention that can be used in either Microsoft Edge or Google's Chrome browsers.
-Douglas County's policy only requires our website to be compliant with Microsoft Edge.
+(Douglas County's policy only requires our website to be compliant with Microsoft Edge.)

 https://microsoftedge.microsoft.com/addons/detail/accessibility-insights-fo/ghbhpcookfemncgoinjblecnilppimih
 ***